-Ensure Columbia Basin hatcheries are managed to meet mitigation goals on annual basis, contribute to achieving CBP quantitative hatchery goals, while ensuring conservation and supporting rebuilding of wild/natural runs.
-Support existing efforts that are gathering this information and making it accessible.
+- Ensure Columbia Basin hatcheries are managed to meet mitigation goals on annual basis, contribute to achieving CBP quantitative hatchery goals, while ensuring conservation and supporting rebuilding of wild/natural runs. - Support existing efforts that are gathering hatchery release and adult return data, and other appropriate metrics and make it accessible to understand mitigation performance.

-Hatcheries Recommendation concepts in progress #2
+Hatchery Recommendation #2